bluemarblepayroll/object-system/README.md

 ### Compiling

-To compile the TypeScript source down to native JavaScript, run:
+To compile the TypeScript source down to JavaScript, run:

 ````
 yarn run build